|Pictures from the Convention 2011 Exhibition. See more here!|

 Volunteer Requirements for Exhibitors

 If you want to exhibit at the convention, you'll have to volunteer to monitor the area for at least one hour.
 This ensures that the area is supervised at all times, and visitors really enjoy having knowledgeable artists available.
-You will need to sign up for your shift when you set up your exhibit.
-Note: if you are teaching more than four hours, you are exempt from this requirement.
+Sign up for your shift when you set up your exhibit.

 Presentation and Labeling